Paranoid2droid/cv/index.md

 ## Research Interest

-I got a B.S.
+I earned a B.S.
 Degree in Applied Physics, focusing on Acoustics.
-I engaged in research on room acoustics and techniques of concert hall design when I was an undergraduate.
-I was also an associate audio engineer and stage tech in [MAO Livehouse](http://mao-music.com){:target="_blank"}.
+I engaged in a research on room acoustics and concert hall design during undergraduate years.
+I also worked as an associate audio engineer and stage tech in [MAO Livehouse](http://mao-music.com){:target="_blank"}.

 Right now I am doing my M.E.
 Degree in Electronic Engineering, with a research subject on DSP implementation of audio processing algorithms.
 I'm developing real-time system of sound field analysis, including far-field sound source localization and near-field acoustical holography.

 With my experiences of acoustics and audio, I found my passion for research land on the cross point of computer, music, and acoustics.
-Lately I've finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates){:target="_blank"} related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, JUCE, FAUST, Machine Learning, Web, etc...
-And I am still working with them to build more interesting and meaningful works.
-I am looking forward to meet an opportunity to dig into music technology and computer music.
+Lately I've finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates){:target="_blank"} related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, JUCE, FAUST, Machine Learning, Web, etc. And I am still working with them to build more interesting and meaningful works.
+I am looking forward to finding an opportunity to dig into music technology and computer music.

 ---